inspiredtolive/monty/README.md

 | queue		| sets the format of the data to a queue (FIFO) |

 ## Brainf*ck
-The `bf` folder contains the following Brainf*ck scripts:
+The `bf` folder contains the following Brainf*ck scripts

 | BF Scripts	| Description	|
 | :-------:	| -----------	|
 | 1000-holberton.bf	| prints Holberton |